parhamdehghani/parhamdehghani/README.md

 ## 🔭 Currently Working On

-# ArXiv-Oracle: A Multi-Agent System for Scientific Research
+# scientific-multi-agent-HEP: A Multi-Agent System for Scientific Research (High Energy Physics)

 **Objective:** To design, build, and deploy an end-to-end multi-agent AI system capable of automating scientific literature reviews.
 This project leverages a fine-tuned LLM as the "brain" for an analytical agent, all hosted within the AWS ecosystem to demonstrate production-level MLOps practices.